-- The cryptographic library Neslib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-4. - The cryptographic library Neslib provides the SHA-1 and SHA-256 secure hash function conformant to FIPS PUB 180-4 and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library Neslib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1 and SHA-256.
+- The cryptographic library NesLib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-2. - The cryptographic library NesLib provides the SHA-1, SHA-256, SHA-384, SHA-512 secure hash function conformant to FIPS PUB 180-2 and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library NesLib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1 or SHA-256. - Note that SHA-1 is no longer recommended as a cryptographic function.
+Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.